kubernetes/website/content/en/docs/setup/independent/high-availability.md

 - Make sure the first control plane node is fully initialized.
 - Copy certificates between the first control plane node and the other control plane nodes.
-- Join each control plane node with the join command you saved to a text file, plus the `--experimental-control-plane` flag.
+- Join each control plane node with the join command you saved to a text file, plus add the `--experimental-control-plane` flag.

 ## Common tasks after bootstrapping control plane